Hilda Buckmaster

 Dr Hilda Mary Adela Buckmaster BSc.
 (January 1897 – April 1993), was a British academic and Liberal Party politician.
-She was notably and unusually a naval officer in both World Wars.
+She was notably a naval officer in both World Wars for the Women's Royal Naval Service.

 Background

 Hilda Buckmaster was born in Brentford, Middlesex in 1897.
 She was the daughter of Charles Alexander Buckmaster and Lucy Ormerod Mar.
 She was the niece of Stanley Buckmaster, 1st Viscount Buckmaster, who served in the Liberal Government led by H. H. Asquith.
 She was educated before the first world war at Haberdashers' Aske's School for Girls in Acton.
 After the war in 1919 she continued her studies at the London School of Economics.
 In 1922 while researching for her doctorate in International Relations, she was chosen by David Lloyd George's government to travel to Germany as a British commissioner to study municipal affairs.
 She was involved in the founding of the National Union of Students holding a number of honorary posts.
 She was also involved in sport, representing the LSE Women's Hockey XI in the 1923–24 season.
 In 1924 she graduated in Public Administration.
 She took a post-graduate course in international relations in 1930.